 The Essential/Non-Essential Doctrine Debacle

 One of the most efficient engines of spiritual destruction in this context is the adherence to the hellish and irresponsible lie of maintaining a distinction between the so-called “essential” and “non-essential” doctrines of the Bible.
-The modern church, like the Lord's parable of the white-washed tombs, hides its corruption of the Word of God by dividing it into two portions: that which must be believed (the criteria for this stance vary somewhat, the "essentials"), and the "optional" remainder (the "non-essentials").
+The modern church, like the Lord's parable of the white-washed tombs, hides its corruption of the Word of God by dividing it into two portions: the "essentials" (that which must be believed) and the "non-essentials" (that which is everything else).

 The result is like salt that has lost its savor: it is good for nothing and can only be discarded.
 (Mat 5.13)

-The purpose of this series is to demonstrate from the Scriptures the thoroughly unbiblical and self-destructive nature of this pernicious contamination.
-The artificial distinction of “essential” and “non-essential” doctrine is one of the forms of leaven that has infected the modern church and rendered it entirely useless to the Lord Christ, His work and His people.
+The purpose of this article is to demonstrate from the Scriptures the thoroughly unbiblical and self-destructive nature of this pernicious contamination.
+The artificial and hellish distinction of “essential” and “non-essential” doctrine is one of the forms of leaven that has infected the modern church and rendered it entirely useless to the Lord Christ, His work and His people.

 As long as the modern "church" holds to this terrible distinction, it is a nothing more than a waste of the planet's resources at best, and an efficient engine of spiritual destruction at worst.